ijinyu1113/lasenet/README.md

 ## Results

+To evaluate my models, I simulated data, fitted the models to it, and then reconstructed a person's perception from the inferred volatility and stochasticity.
 Preliminary results from the `model_comparison.ipynb` notebook show that both the RNN and Transformer models perform very well, with the Transformer model achieving slightly better performance.

+However, the current model has a problem with fitting human bias in perception.
+The research on this issue and the validation of the models' performance on real human data is ongoing.

+## Acknowledgements

+I would like to thank my PhD mentor, Tianhe Wang, and Ti-Fen Pan for their guidance on this project.